Will Digital Marketing be Replaced by AI?

 What AI Excels At:

-- Creative Scaling: Assists in generating variants of creative assets and assembling dynamic ads, speeding iteration and testing for performance gains.
+• Creative Scaling: Assists in generating variants of creative assets and assembling dynamic ads, speeding iteration, and testing performance gains.

 Where AI Falls Short: